 Adjust diopter: diopter ring is usually placed on the right-hand eye piece.
 It is used to compensate for the differences between your eyes.
 To adjust the diopter, put a lens cover over the right barrel.
 Keep both eyes open and adjust the focus knob till you get the clear and sharp image.
 Next, put the cap on the left barrel and, keeping both eyes open, use the diopter ring to bring your view into sharp focus.
 It needs adjustment only once.

 4) Get the right posture

-You may soon get fatigued and your muscle gets sore when using binoculars for birdwatching and looking up for long periods.
+You may soon get fatigued and your muscle gets sore when using binoculars and looking up for long periods.
 Finding and using a comfortable yet stable posture when holding binoculars is really important to help with this.